Glossary of terms - Common terms

 The Affiliated Entities must comply with the eligibility and non-exclusion criteria, and where applicable also with the selection criteria applying to applicants.

-Final date for submission of the application form to the National or Executive Agency to be considered eligible.
+Final date for submission of the application to the National or Executive Agency to be considered admissible.

 These are partners from the public or private sector that contribute to the implementation of specific project tasks/activities or support the promotion and sustainability of the project, but that for contractual management aspects are not considered to be beneficiaries, and do not receive any funding from the Programme as part of the project (they do not have the right to charge costs or claim contributions.).